Dictionary » Positive Words » Lively – Meaning, Definition, Synonyms and Antonyms

 Example Sentences:

-- Eventually, their lively discussion sparked new ideas that energized the entire
+• Eventually, their lively discussion sparked new ideas and improved the plan for the next meeting.

 Lively Synonyms: